privacytools/blog.privacytools.io/collections/_posts/2019-08-24-adding-custom-doh-resolvers-to-dnscloak.md

 We'll find that the DNS stamp is `sdns://AgMAAAAAAAAACzE5My4xNy40Ny4xAAtvZHZyLm5pYy5jegQvZG9o`.

+### Adding Resolvers to DNSCloak

-Let's copy and paste our new configuration into DNSCloak's Config Editor at the bottom:
+Now that we have a DNS stamp generated, we can copy and paste our new configuration into the bottom of DNSCloak's Config Editor, like so:

 ```
 [static.'CZ.NIC-193.17.47.1']